 At Paro Lodge, the Himalayan landscape is made a part of the treatment process.
 Guests are encouraged to go ‘forest bathing’, revelling in the sight and scent of the sunshot pines, and the spa itself is clad in local timber and has woodland views.
-Everything from the incense (cedarwood, which used in traditional remedies and temple ceremonies) to the herbs used in the baths is anchored to Bhutanese tradition, enfolding guests in pacifying rituals that have been practiced in the valley for centuries.
-Try their signature facial, which uses homemade yoghurt, Bumthang honey and oranges, or treat yourself to a soak in a khempa-herb hot stone bath.
+Everything from the incense – cedarwood, which is used in traditional remedies and temple ceremonies – to the herbs used in the baths is anchored to Bhutanese tradition, enfolding guests in pacifying rituals that have been practiced in the valley for centuries.
+Try their signature facial, making use of homemade yoghurt, Bumthang honey and oranges, or treat yourself to a soak in a khempa-herb hot stone bath.

 Guests tend to dress down and on the sporty side – bring clothes that you’d wear to wander through a misty forest.

 The mountainous terrain and lack of adapted rooms make the lodge unsuitable for wheelchair users.

 All ages are welcome at the hotel, but the serene atmosphere means its better suited to adults and older children.
 Babysitting is available for US$25 an hour; two days notice is needed.

 Ask for a private table to be set up on the edge of the grounds, where you’ll be veiled by the pines and have views over the dzong.

 On your last day, the staff will leave national dress in your room so you can go Bhutanese for your final dinner.